To protect your safety and the safety of other motorists and pedestrians, it’s important to maintain your car with a tune-up.

 After winter has passed

-If it snows regularly, your municipality may use salt to combat ice.
+If it snows regularly where you live, your municipality may use salt to combat ice.
 The salt is corrosive to the metal in your car.
 Before venturing out more in the good weather, visit a car wash to remove the salt.
-If left on, you may develop rust, particularly around the area around the car-wells.
+If left on, you may develop rust, particularly around the area around the car wheel wells.

 Source: NBC News